General Loan Information

 Federal Direct StUDENT Loans

-Direct Stafford Loans are low-interest loans for eligible students to help cover the cost of higher education.
+Direct Student Loans are low-interest loans for eligible students to help cover the cost of higher education.
 Eligible students borrow directly from the U.S. Department of Education.

-Direct Stafford Loans include the following types of loans:
+Direct Student Loans include the following types of loans:

 - Direct Subsidized Loans(“Sub Loans”) are awarded to undergraduate student borrowers based on financial need.
-For these loans, interest on the loan is paid by the government when the loan is in deferment; such as while the student is in school.
-The subsidized interest rate is 4.66% for the 2014-2015 academic year.
+For these loans, interest on the loan is paid by the government while the student is in school.
+The subsidized interest rate is 3.76% for the 2016-2017 academic year.
 Repayment begins 6 months after graduation, or when the borrower drops below half time enrollment (grace period*).
 The amount a student may borrow each year is limited by grade level and academic progression.
-New Direct Loan borrowers must complete a Master Promissory Note (MPN) in order to receive Direct Stafford Loan funds.
-Please visit www.studentloans.gov to complete your MPN, and loan entrance counseling if required. *Note: If you receive a Direct Subsidized Loan first disbursed after July 1, 2012, you will be responsible for paying any interest that accrues during your grace period.
+New Direct Loan borrowers must complete a Master Promissory Note (MPN) in order to receive Direct Student Loan funds.
+Please visit www.studentloans.gov to complete your MPN and loan entrance counseling, which is also required. *Note: If you receive a Direct Subsidized Loan first disbursed after July 1, 2012, you will be responsible for paying any interest that accrues during your grace period.
 If you choose not to pay the interest that accrues during your grace period, the interest is added to your principal balance.